A cGAN Ensemble-based Uncertainty-aware Surrogate Model for Offline Model-based Optimization in Industrial Control Problems: Conclusion

 \section{Conclusion}

-In this work, we extend the current success of offline model-based optimization to real-world industrial process control problems by 1) learning an ensemble of CGANs to approximate the dynamics model in which the aleatoric uncertainty, dependencies between different dimensions and the non-Gaussian dynamics of control results are well captured via a Monte Carlo approach for reliable reward calculation; 2) proposing an epistemic-uncertainty-penalized reward evaluation function which can effectively avoid assigning over-estimated rewards to OoD inputs.
-Through the experiments on a discrete control case and a continuous control case, we show both the proposed approximate dynamics model and the reward evaluation function are crucial to improve the reliability and performance of offline learned control policies for industrial processes.
+In this work, we extend the current success of offline model-based optimization to real-world industrial control problems by introducing a cGAN ensemble-based uncertainty-aware surrogate model.
+Through the experiments on two industrial control problems, we show the proposed surrogate model can reliably improve performance of offline learned control policies for noisy industrial processes.